 100,00% |

 Engagement represents a deeper, more inclusive and continuous structured relationship that establishes Suzano as a partner in local development.
 According to the company's Social and Environmental Investments and Donations Policy (PC.00.0007), Suzano's social and environmental investments must be primarily the result of community engagement processes.
-Its methodology considers the specificities of the different realities and stakeholders involved, prioritizing and valuing the role of the entire community, the development of legitimate leaders, the building of social capital and the recovery of citizenship and self-esteem.
+Its methodology takes into account the specificities of the different realities and stakeholders involved, prioritizing and valuing the protagonism of the entire community, the development of legitimate leadership, the building of social capital and the recovery of citizenship and self-esteem.